coder/enterprise-terraform/README.md

 # enterprise-terraform

-One click deployments for Coder on a variety of deployment scenarios.
+Single command deployments for Coder on a variety of scenarios.

 Currently only Google Cloud Platform is supported.
 Head to the GKE [example](https://github.com/cdr/enterprise-terraform/tree/master/examples/gke)